nyrLang/nyrLang/nyr/Bytecode Interpreter/README.md

 # nyr: bytecode interpreter

 ## Restrictions
-The bytecode interpreter works (_partially better than my monstrosity_), with the exception of some things..
+The bytecode interpreter works, with the exception of some things..
-- Multiple variable definitions with one `let`
-	- example: `let x, y = 3, z;` does not work
 - Logical and Bitwise operators
 	- `!` (not/inverse/negate) works
 - Compound assignment operators
 	- `+=`, `-=`, etc.
-- Superclasses / Class Inheritance
-	- Normal classes work just fine

 ## How to run
 1. Run `make` in this directory (with the `Makefile`)